powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.00 New: -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue

+        It displays videos that haven't been downloaded from the playlist with browse.

+        New: Last date of Download Playlist Update added to the overhead display.

+        Add: -View Downloads in Download Playlist with options:   -Play   -Autoplay   -Info   -Playlist Add

+        Add: Options added to Browse -Downloaded:   -Play   -Autoplay   -Info   -Playlist Add

 ###  v5.8.00 New: Download Queue added to Browse.
 Add videos from any of the playlists and batch download.

         Each video will be downloaded to the directory that Yt-dlp created for the playlist.

 ###  v5.7.17 Fix: -Add in Download Playlist. http:// and www . is now removed if entered.
 It would break browse.

         Fix: -Set in browse.
 If an entry was edited it wouldn't update until quitting browse and re-entering.

         Add: Url Link: added to Browse display.

 ###  v5.7.14 Add: -Disk added to Home Screen and removed mpv save indicator.

         Disk shows disk space used in the current directory by videos and free disk space. mpv save indicator is still in View Playlist and Play Queue.

-###  v5.7.13 Add: -Downloaded added to Browse in Download Playlist.

-         Change: # of Videos downloaded in Download Playlist was changed back to a count from find and not the .ch file.

-###  v5.7.02 Removed: -Yt-dlp Set in Browse -Settings was removed.

-         It was accidentally put there.
-Set custom Yt-dlp settings when a Url Playlist is added.

-###  v5.7.01 Fix: YT-DLP MENU -SETTINGS.
-Changed some text on the screen.

-###  v5.7.00 New: Now when adding a URL Playlist there is an option to customize the Yt-dlp options for each list.

-         New: -Set in -Browse.
-Each domain has it own link format.
-This is the info in the link after the .com but before the video id.
-This is needed for browse to download single videos from the playlist.
-Other sites besides Youtube can now be be used with Download Playlistand Browse.

-         Add: -Delete in -Download Playlist.

-         Fix: Had to fix some wonky code with restore.

-         Edit: Changed the prompt messages for -Remove and -Restore to provide more info. on how it works.

 ### Harnessing the power of: